The Most Dangerous Kind of Narcissist: Malignant Narcissist

 Think of the other pupils in the anecdote above.

-These abused children may grow up learning that the only way to get others to respect them is to forcibly make them, hurting them if necessary.
+These abused children may learn that the only way to get respect from others is to forcibly make them, even hurting them, if necessary.

 Over the years, they may develop a malignant sense of entitlement and self-importance.